-Applicant is 54 years old.
-She is married and has at least one child.
-She has a high school diploma, and no prior military service.
-She is employed by a defense contractor as a Enrollment and Billing Representative.
+Applicant is 37 years old.
+She is married and has no children.
+She has an associate's degree, and no prior military service.
+She is employed by a defense contractor as an Aircraft Maintenance Technician.
 She is seeking to obtain a security clearance in connection with her employment.
+Applicant began working for her current employer in January 2022.